-NQF #0506 is a maintenance measure that was last endorsed in 2013 and is currently used in the Hospital Inpatient Quality Report (IQR) and Hospital Readmissions Reduction (HRRP) Programs.
+NQF #0506 is a maintenance measure that was last endorsed in 2013 and is currently used in the Hospital Inpatient Quality Report (IQR) program and the Hospital Readmissions Reduction (HRRP) Program.
 The Standing Committee reviewed the two measure updates.
-First, the measure has an expanded cohort including patients who have a principal diagnosis of sepsis and a secondary diagnosis of pneumonia that is present on admission, and patients who have a principal diagnosis of aspiration pneumonia.
+First, the measure has an expanded cohort including patients who have a principal diagnosis of sepsis and a secondary diagnosis of pneumonia that is present on admission and patients who have a principal diagnosis of aspiration pneumonia.
 Second, the measure includes the updated planned readmissions algorithm noted above.
-The Standing Committee agreed that the measure still has a performance gap, with rates of pneumonia readmission ranging from 13.1 percent to 24.7 percent and an average rate of 17.5 percent, and it continues to meet the NQF criteria and recommended NQF #0506 for endorsement.
+The Standing Committee agreed that the measure still has a performance gap, with rates of pneumonia readmission ranging from 13.1 percent to 24.7 percent and an average rate of 17.5 percent.
+The measure continues to meet the NQF criteria, and the Committee recommended NQF #0506 for continued endorsement.

-1789 Hospital-Wide All-Cause Unplanned Readmission Measure (HWR) (Yale New Haven Health Services Corporation/Center for Outcomes Research and Evaluation (YNHHSC/CORE)): Recommended
+1789 Hospital-Wide All-Cause Unplanned Readmission Measure (HWR) (Centers for Medicare & Medicaid Services/Yale New Haven Health Services Corporation/Center for Outcomes Research and Evaluation [YNHHSC/CORE]): Endorsed

 Description: The measure estimates a hospital-level risk-standardized readmission rate (RSRR) of unplanned, all-cause readmission after admission for any eligible condition within 30 days of hospital discharge.
 The measure reports a single summary RSRR, derived from the volume-weighted results of five different models, one for each of the following specialty cohorts based on groups of discharge condition categories or procedure categories: surgery/gynecology; general medicine; cardiorespiratory; cardiovascular; and neurology, each of which will be described in greater detail below.
 The measure also indicates the hospital-level standardized risk ratios (SRR) for each of these five specialty cohorts.
 The outcome is defined as unplanned readmission for any cause within 30 days of the discharge date for the index admission (the admission included in the measure cohort).
 A specified set of planned readmissions do not count in the readmission outcome.
-CMS annually reports the measure for patients who are 65 years or older, are enrolled in fee-for-service (FFS) Medicare, and hospitalized in non-federal hospitals.; Measure Type: Outcome; Level of Analysis: Facility; Setting of Care: Hospital/Acute Care Facility; Data Source: Administrative claims
+CMS annually reports the measure for patients who are 65 years or older, are enrolled in fee-for-service (FFS) Medicare, and hospitalized in nonfederal hospitals; Measure Type: Outcome; Level of Analysis: Facility; Setting of Care: Hospital/Acute Care Facility; Data Source: Administrative claims

-NQF #1789 is a maintenance measure and is currently used in the Hospital Inpatient Quality Report (IQR) Program.
+NQF #1789 is a maintenance measure and is currently used in the Hospital Inpatient Quality Reporting(IQR) program.
 The Standing Committee agreed that there continues to be a performance gap, with all-cause readmission rates ranging from 11.4 percent to 20.1 percent and an average rate of 15.4 percent.
 The Standing Committee raised concerns that merging multiple cohorts into one group may mask the individual variance properties of the individual cohorts.
 However, the Standing Committee generally agreed that the measure had sufficient reliability and validity testing to continue endorsement.

-1891 Hospital 30-day, all-cause, risk-standardized readmission rate (RSRR) following chronic obstructive pulmonary disease (COPD) hospitalization (Yale New Haven Health Services Corporation/Center for Outcomes Research and Evaluation (YNHHSC/CORE)): Recommended
+1891 Hospital 30-Day, All-Cause, Risk-Standardized Readmission Rate (RSRR) Following Chronic Obstructive Pulmonary Disease (COPD) Hospitalization (Centers for Medicare & Medicaid Services/Yale New Haven Health Services Corporation/Center for Outcomes Research and Evaluation [YNHHSC/CORE]): Endorsed